 Mary Crowe, Assistant Director of Financial Aid and Scholarships at Elgin Community College

-, “We really advocate for [Elgin students] to [fill out the FAFSA], even if they don’t think they’ll qualify or get money.”
+, told the Elgin Courier-News, “We really advocate for [Elgin students] to [fill out the FAFSA], even if they don’t think they’ll qualify or get money.”
 Crowe explains that about 54 percent of students at her school currently get some sort of financial aid, which amounts to more than 6,000 students on their campus.

 Another problem is that completion of the FAFSA is perceived as a major headache for students and their parents.
 The form requires a substantial amount of financial information and can be nearly as confusing as a tax return to decipher.
 However, there is plenty of help for completing the form online, and workshops available through community colleges to help parents and students make sense of the paperwork.
 While some of the workshops have already occurred, others are still to come on college calendars, giving students additional opportunities to learn more about how to use financial aid to their advantage.